top of page

 According to Investopedia.com, GmbH is an abbreviation of the German phrase “Gesellschaft mit beschränkter Haftung” — in English, the phrase translates as “company with limited liability” and the business structure is comparable to an American limited liability company aka LLC.

-What about the similarity between the Trumpf company name and president Donald Trump and his family's real-estate enterprise?
+What about the similarity between the Trumpf company name and U.S. president Donald Trump and his family's real-estate enterprise?

 "Over the past 102 years that Trumpf has been in business, the company has built up an excellent reputation and is well-known among manufacturers as an innovative leader."